top of page

 Here are four things to consider in terms of readiness for the provision of a customer experience….

 • Be kind.
 Provide for a “kindness lens” where employees and team members feel empowered to choose the “kinder” option when faced with a tough decision.
+A smile is a powerful resource.

 • Be transparent.
 While leaders don’t need to share everything related to finances, share enough to help employees and team members to understand what flexibility they have.